|Tel||+44 (0)1865 617843|

 My primary research program focuses on monitoring in primary care, meta-analysis methods, methodology for studying infectious diseases in children, and assessing complex interventions.

-My main activity is as Director of the Statistics group in the Nuffield Department of Primary Care Health Sciences (NDPCHS).
-I have been a member of the NDPCHS since 2002.
-Here I am involved in a number of research activities with my main focus on Long Term Monitoring.
+My main activity is as Director of the Statistics group in the Nuffield Department of Primary Care Health Sciences (NDPCHS) which I joined in 2002.
+I am involved in a number of research activities within the department; however my main focus is the study of Monitoring for the management of long-term conditions (e.g. Type 2 diabetes, hypertension, etc).

-I have overseen the development of one of the strongest methodological/statistical groups in the UK (across all clinical areas) with a particular emphasis on Monitoring Long Term Conditions with my group achieving national and international recognition [NIHR Progress Report 2008/09-Delivering Health Research].
-As part of this, I am Statistical director of our fully accredited Clinical Trials Unit (only 55 units have received full accreditation in the UK).
+I have overseen the development of one of the strongest methodological/statistical groups in the UK (across all clinical areas) with a particular emphasis on Monitoring, with my group achieving national and international recognition [NIHR Progress Report 2008/09-Delivering Health Research].
+As part of this, I am the Statistical director of our fully accredited Clinical Trials Unit (only 55 units have received full accreditation in the UK).

 I am also Director of Research Methodologies in the Centre for Evidence Based Medicine (CEBM) as well a fellow at St Hugh’s college Oxford.